Quart3z/Machine-Learning-Handbook/Types-of-Learning/Supervised-Learning/classification.md

 ## Classification
+- classification of test data into specific categories
+- examples: seperating apples from orange
+- classification tasks can be categorized into several category as stated below.

-### Binary
+### Binary Classification
-- with 2 class labels
+- with 2 class labels, such as true/false, 0/1
-- e.g. true/false, 0/1
-- algorithms: logistic regression, support vector machine, decision tTree, k-Nearest Neighbours
+- algorithms: logistic regression, support vector machine, decision tree, k-Nearest Neighbours

-### Multiclass
+### Multiclass Classification
 - with more than 2 class labels
 - algorithms: logistic regression, support vector machine, decision tree, k-Nearest neighbours, naive Bayes, random forest

-### Multi label
+### Multilabel Classification
 - with 2 or more class labels, where 1 or more labels may be predicted
 - e.g. photo classification, where given photo may have multiple objects in the scene
 - algorithms: decision tree, random forest